Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 But true mooncake packaging collectors most definitely should not miss out on InterContinental Hotel Kuala Lumpur’s release this year, with the introduction of their Moonlit Garden collection.
 As the name implies, the packaging used in this year’s Mid Autumn campaign from the hotel features cherry blossoms and koi fish, etched into pieces of sustainably sourced bamboo.

-Pick between the Moonlit Waters (set of two mooncakes from MYR 138) or Moonlit Blossoms (set of four mooncakes from MYR 178).
+Pick between the Moonlit Waters (set of two mooncakes from MYR 138 or INR 2,497.80) or Moonlit Blossoms (set of four mooncakes from MYR 178 or INR 3,221.80).
 In the flavours department, combinations such as the Roselle with Red Date Paste, Tangerine & Nuts , and the Butterfly Pea Flower with Bird’s Nest & White Lotus Paste easily sets the InterContinental Hotel’s offerings apart.

 17. Le Meridien Kuala Lumpur